Heet09/Apache-spark-data-analysis-project/README.md

 This project involves analyzing the Indian Premier League (IPL) dataset of 2017 using Apache Spark on a Databricks environment.
 The data is stored on Amazon S3, and have utilized Spark SQL for data transformation and analysis.
 The project aims to find insights and visualize various aspects of the IPL data.

+Overview of Apache Spark
+Apache Spark is an open-source unified analytics engine designed for large-scale data processing.
+It provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
+Spark is known for its speed and ease of use, offering APIs in Java, Scala, Python, and R. Key components of Spark include:

+Spark Core: The underlying execution engine for the Spark platform, responsible for memory management, fault recovery, scheduling, and interacting with storage systems.
+Spark SQL: Enables users to run SQL queries and perform data transformations on structured data.
+Spark Streaming: Allows for real-time data processing.
+MLlib: A library for scalable machine learning.
+GraphX: For graph processing.
 Project Overview
 Performed the following steps in project: